uadmin/uadmin-docs/document_system/tutorial/part17.rst

 * Using Schema List Modifier to limit user access in a specific record
 * Customize your dashboard
 * Hide models by using HideInDashboard() function
-* Publish your application online
+* Dockerize your application online

 Click `here`_ to view the full progress of this application.